vnguyendon/gw-config-apis/data/bot/readme.md

 * The chatbot will suggest answers as a set of choices ("Yes" or "No")
 * We will select an answer
 * The chatbot will react to our answer and ask a second question
-* We will answer it using a carousel
+* We will answer it and pause the conversation for 4 seconds
 * The bot will execute an action as a result of this choice

 ## 2. Asking a question